Aaravanand00/kgateway-fault-injection-prototype/design.md

 Fault injection at the gateway layer enables **proactive chaos engineering** and **continuous resilience validation** as part of CI/CD pipelines.

+### Chaos Engineering and Fault Injection

+Chaos Engineering is the practice of proactively testing a system by introducing controlled failures to identify reliability issues before they occur in production.
+Instead of waiting for real outages, teams intentionally simulate adverse conditions such as latency and service errors to validate system behavior, resilience mechanisms, and operational readiness in a safe and measurable manner.

+**Key aspects of Chaos Engineering at the gateway layer include**:

+- **Controlled failure injection**: Introduce delays or errors in a predictable and repeatable way.

+- **Real-world failure simulation**: Mimic common production issues such as network latency, upstream unavailability, and intermittent errors.

+- **Resilience validation**: Test client-side retries, timeouts, circuit breakers, and fallback logic under failure conditions.

+- **Centralized experimentation**: Apply chaos experiments at a single ingress point instead of modifying individual services.

+- **Blast radius control**: Use percentage-based fault injection to limit the impact and gradually increase scope.

+- **Zero application changes**: Backend services remain unaware of injected faults, reducing risk and operational overhead.

+- **CI/CD integration**: Enable continuous resilience testing as part of automated deployment pipelines.

 ---

 ## 2. Problem Analysis